sungyi98/Project/README.md

 * _dist_ is a list that stores the distance from one point value to K centroids in order.
 For one point, the distance to K centroids is repeatedly calculated and accumulated in _dist_.
 When the distance values between one point and K centroids are obtained, the index of the smallest value among the distance values is added to the _cluster_ through the _argmin()_ function.
 In this way, the distance between K centroid values and N points is calculated, and the index of the nearest centroid of each point is all added to the _cluster_.
 Thus, the cluster value of each point is specified.
 * In [# == update centroids ==], the newly calculated centroid values are updated.
 The new centroid values are obtained by averaging the points corresponding to each cluster.
 * In [# == Termination ==], If the distance difference between the previous centroid values and the newly updated centroid values is smaller than the reference value, it is judged as the final centroid and the function is terminated.
 The sse variable, the sum of the squares of the difference between the K previous centroid values and the updated K centroid values, is used.
 If this sse value is less than theta value specified earlier, it is considered a negligible difference and the function is terminated.
 And at the end of kmeans() function, the final centroid values, the iteration number of the K-Means algorithm, and the final cluster information of N points are returned.
+* In [# == Termination == ], the sse value is the sum of squares of the differences between the previous K centroid values and the updated K centroid values.
+If the distance difference between the previous centroids and the newly updated centroids is smaller than the _theta_, it is considered that there is no in the centroid values and the function is terminated.
+And the final centrid values, the number of iterations of the K-Means algorithm, and the final cluster information of N points are returned.

 ```python
 def kmeans(dots, K, auto=False, centroids=None):